eryxcoop/eryxcoop.github.io/_posts/2024-11-27-The-Power-of-GPU-Parallelization-Applied-to-Cryptography-Primitives.md

 </p>

 The inversion of the accumulated product contains the inversions of all the elements accumulated.
-By multiplying it with the elements we don't want, those inversions are cancelled out, and we are left with just the one we want.
+By multiplying it with the elements we don't want, those inversions are canceled out, and only the element we want remains.

 Now it can calculate the inversion of the previous accumulated product.